libreForms/spec/spec.md

 #### Input

 This component defines how the form field will appear to the client.
-For example, on web-based implementations, this will provide details about the HTML field that it will generate, including the input type, its description, whether its required, its default values, or a list of available options.
+For example, on web-based implementations, this will provide details about the HTML field that it will generate, including the input type, its description, whether it's required, its default values, or a list of available options.

 #### Output